jwtlake/pokemon-go-helper/README.md

 Modularize css to component level
 Clean up all the TODOs in code base
 Create Tests
-UI improvements for desktop experience
+UI improvements for smaller phones and desktop experience
-Add sorting

 ## What this project isn't.
 I don't want to build something that lets you cheat.
 So that means..